Synchronisation Channel

 }

-For more information about the API please read Environment-Setup and API for details about how to setup a client programming environment.
+For more information about the API please see Environment-Setup and API

 Next